Lagerstroemia indica: Distribution and habitat

-Lagerstroemia indica is native to the subtropical regions of the Himalayas, southern China, mainland Southeast Asia, the Philippines, and Japan.
+Lagerstroemia indica is native to the subtropical regions of Asia; the Himalayan subtropical broadleaf forests in Nepal, India, Bhutan, Bangladesh, southern China, mainland Southeast Asia, Taiwan, the Philippines, and Japan.

 Lagerstroemia is a common planting in South Atlantic States and is becoming an increasingly common shrub in Mid-Atlantic states all the way up through the coastal areas of Massachusetts.
-Lagerstroemia also thrives in the Mediterranean and Desert climates of Southern California, Arizona and Nevada, and also in Australia as a street plant.
+Lagerstroemia indica is listed as invasive in certain natural areas.

 Cultivation

 In the United States, Lagerstroemia indica is a very popular flowering shrub/small tree in mild-winter states (USDA Zones 6–10).
 Low maintenance needs make it a common municipal planting in parks, along sidewalks, highway medians and in parking lots.
 Like the southern magnolia, the crape myrtle has come to symbolize the American South because of its extensive planting and ability to thrive in hot, humid summer climates with regular precipitation.
 It is one of only a few trees/shrubs to offer brilliant color in late summer through autumn, at a time when many flowering plants have exhausted their blooms.
 In arid climates, it requires supplemental watering and some shade in the very hottest areas.
 The plant must have hot summers in order to flower successfully, otherwise it will show weak bloom and is more vulnerable to fungal diseases.